jamesmorgan/devicecast/README.md

 * [2016-02-16] - `v0.1.0` - initial release - basic support for redirection of Mac OSX Audio to UPNP Jongo speaker

 #### TODO
+_v0.2.0_
+* Move to using webcast-osx programmatically and not using exec
+* Enable logging to file - remove console.log()

+_v0.3.0_
+* Look at adjusting stream quality
+* Ability to control volume of UPNP

+_0.4.0_
+* Allow casting to Chromecast
-* Allow casting to Chromecast & Chromecast Audio
+* Allow casting to Chromecast Audio with control over pairing/grouping
+* Ability to control volume of Chromecast

+_Future_
+* Build & release installer or similar
+* Allow casting to Sonos speakers
 * Allow casting to Ruko
-* Allow casting to Sonos speakers
-* Build & release installer or similar
 * Fix issues when stop/start of audio stream process
 * Icons for all types
 * Web Site
-* Enable logging to file - remove console.log()